-But the Gaslamp District of San Diego is a cool place to hang out.
-Your best bet is to enjoy the thriving bar, restaurant, and boardwalk scene down around Petco, and then to grab an Uber back to your bed after a great time.
-If you haven't used Uber before, get your first trip free.
+The Gaslamp District of San Diego is a cool place to hang out.
+Your best bet is to enjoy the thriving bar, restaurant, and boardwalk scene down around Petco, and then grab an Uber back to your bed after a great time.
+If you haven’t used Uber before, get your first trip free.

 Driving to a Padres Game

 If you enjoy the convenience of traveling to the game in your own car, there are a ton of parking options in the area.

 First, let’s start with the possibility of free street parking.
 The area to the West of the stadium, up to 7th St., is going to be out of the question as meters run until 8pm.
 To the East, however, you might find some luck.
 Meters run until 6pm east of 7th St., and it’s possible that you might stumble upon an empty street spot with a few laps of the area.

 Metered Parking and Cheap Lots are Available Near Petco Park